DigitalShoestringSolutions/PowerMonitoring/README.md

-Notes to selves while guessing how this is intended to be used
+Notes to selves while guessing how this is intended to be used.
+Goal is to outline a robust process that will allow alpha testing.
+Hopefully many of these steps can be later removed.

 ### Install pipx
 - `sudo apt install pipx`
 - `pipx ensurepath`
 - `sudo reboot` for PATH changes to take effect

-### Install assembler
+### Shoestring Setup (Install shoestring assembler and docker)
-- `pipx install shoestring-assembler`
+- `sudo pipx run shoestring-setup`
-- ` pipx upgrade shoestring-assembler` in case an old version is already installed
+- `pipx upgrade shoestring-assembler` (in case you have an old version)

 ### Download solution files
+- `shoestring app`
+- Use the `Download` button to select power monitoring.
+Select any release tag (none of them will work as none are assembler compatible yet).
+- Expect `Exception: <shoestring_assembler.interface.state_machine.steps.PromptNoRecipe object at 0x7ffedbb3db10>`
-- `git clone https://github.com/DigitalShoestringSolutions/PowerMonitoring -b experiment/assembler`
+- Switch to this branch `git -C PowerMonitoring checkout experiment/assembler`

 ### Assemble & Configure
-- Check `recipe.toml` contains the modules you desire.
-By defaut there are two machines monitored locally.
-- `cd ~/PowerMonitoring/`
-- `shoestring assemble`
+- Back into `shoestring app`
+- Reconfigure
 - Follow the prompts

 ## Build, Start and Stop
-If you accepted the prompt to `Build the solution now` at the end of Assembling, the solution will build and start immediately.
+If you accepted the prompt to `Build the solution now` at the end of Reconfiguring, the solution will build and start immediately.
-If not, you can manually build with `docker compose build` and start with `docker compose up`.
-To stop the solution, run `docker compose down`.
+Otherwise use the buttons in `shoestring app`.